As an Amazon Associate, we earn from qualifying purchases. We also earn from other affiliate websites. See our full disclaimer.

 - Our maintenance costs are at about 4% of the hull value.
 Aside from the trampoline, we have not replaced any big-ticket items, so we expect this percentage may increase over the next couple of years.

-- If you hope to stretch your cruising kitty, give yourself some time to get over that learning curve.
+- If you hope to stretch your cruising kitty, give yourself time to overcome the learning curve.
 Learning to maintain, operate, cook, and just be on a boat will take time.
 As you get more experience, your spending habits will improve.
 Be patient and keep moving forward.

-- I highly recommend you continue to research and read as much as possible about the cost of living on a sailboat.
+- I highly recommend you continue researching and reading as much as possible about the cost of living on a sailboat.
 Get perspectives from different cruisers.
 This will help you create a cruising budget that will be unique to you.

 - Gone with the Wynns created a very detailed article and video that breakdowns their cost of living on a boat.